itsjoshuaclement/EngSoft-II-MatLab/Homework/HW-09-RepetitionStructures/HW09-Prompt.md

 4 & 3 & 2 & 5 & 7 & 9 & 0 & 64 & 34 & 43 \\
 \end{bmatrix} $$
 >
-> the result should be:
+> The result should be:
 >
 > $$ Z = \begin{bmatrix}
 3 & 3 & 3 & 3 & 3 & 3 & 3 & 64 & 34 & 43 \\